sueyanshin/sueyanshin/README.md

-### Save Myanmar 👋
+### Hi, I'm  S Y S 👋
-- 🌱 I'm so passionate about Mobile Application Development.
+- 🌱 I'm so passionate about Mobile and Web Application Development.
+- 🔭 I’m currently working on Web Development.
+- 📫 How to reach me: ... twitter.com/NgeSue3
+- 😄 Pronouns: ...
+He/Him
+- ⚡ Fun fact: ...
+I'm a popular singer there is no one at home.
 <!--
 **NgeSue/ngesue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.